google/osv-scanner/docs/github-action.md

 on:
   schedule:
-    - cron: '30 12 * * 1'
+    - cron: "30 12 * * 1"
   # Change "main" to your default branch if you use a different name, i.e. "master"
   push:
-    branches: [ main ]
+    branches: [main]

 permissions:
   # Require writing security events to upload SARIF file to security tab